NietoDeveloper/CitysWeather/README.md

 Open a pull request.

 License
 MIT License.
-See LICENSE for details.
+See LICENSE for details

-1. Open the `index.html` file in your